Warren County DSS

 Child Support Collection and Enforcement- the Child Support Unit can assist in finding absent parents, helping establish paternity, and help collect child support.

-Community Resource Liaison Rachel McCane (DSS Child Protective Services, plan of safe care for toxicology positive infants), rmccane@bhsn.org
+Community Resource Liaison vacant (DSS Child Protective Services, plan of safe care for toxicology positive infants)

 Office for the Aging and Disability Resource Center- 60 years +